cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 For each iteration of 900 blocks (called an epoch), a checkpoint block is created, which implements only reward works.
-The masternode, which takes turn in the circular and sequential order to create blocks, has to scan all of the created blocks in the epoch and count the number of signatures.
+The masternode, which takes its turn in the circular and sequential order to create blocks, has to scan all of the created blocks in the epoch and count the number of signatures.
 The reward mechanism is designed as follows: the higher the number of signatures one masternode has made, the more rewards it